CW987/splash/README.md

 Header, Footer, Div, P, Address, Link, Meta, Title, Body, HGroup, H1, br, a - href, nav

 Matched to wireframe.
 Left background colour in for accessible reading.
+Address element was new to me, excellent for the extra functionality.

 ![wireframe](./Wireframe.png)